 2. In 2014, we invited you to attend our webinars.

 We’ll webcast with publishing experts and NaNo-novelists, all ready to advise you on the next steps for your draft.
 Register via the links below!

 Ashleigh Gardner, Head of Content and Publishing at Wattpad, talks about finding writers and readers in their active online community.
 Plus, Los Angeles Municipal Liaison Sara McBride covers nurturing in-person writing groups.

-3. Chat with us on Twitter.
+3. In 2014, we invited you to chat with us on Twitter.

 We’re excited to meet up with you to compare editing notes, plus introduce you to even more agents and publishers.
 Use the hashtags to join in.